nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 X-Road enforces organisation-level authentication (and authorization) mechanisms and for X-Road Administrator web application frontend-to-backend connections and direct calls to the backend for configuration and maintenance automation purposes.

 An X-Road organisation’s client information system Security Server acts as the entry point to all the X-Road services.
-The client information system is responsible for implementing a user authentication and access control mechanism that complies with the requirements of the particular X-Road instance.
+The client information system is responsible for implementing an end user authentication and access control mechanism that complies with the requirements of the particular X-Road instance.
 The identity of the end user may be made available to the service provider by including it in the service request.

+In case a Security Server becomes compromised, it can be blocked from the X-Road instance by revoking its authentication certificate or removing it from the Central Server's configuration.
+Similarly, a selected member organisation or subsystem can be blocked out centrally without affecting other Security Servers, members or subsystems.

 For details on X-Road Administrator web application user management-related authentication, refer to \[[UG-SS](#Ref_UG-SS)\] section 2.